shamkhani/user-transactions/readme.md

 ## Docker Installation

 1. Rename `.env.example` to `.env`.
+2. Update `.env` with your MySQL credentials.
-2. Run `docker composer up --build` to start project
+3. Run `docker composer up --build` to start project
+4. Create a MySQL database named `credit_report_service`.
+5. Run the SQL schema commands to create the required tables.

 ## Testing